wuxxin/salt-shared/README.md

 ##salt-shared - useful Salt states

-This is a collection of saltstates as a result of me learning how to use saltstack.
+This is a collection of salt states as a result of me learning how to use saltstack.
 Both quality and style differ from state to state, some are quite up2date, others dont.
 It is already in a useful state, but it completely lacks documentation, beside a few README.md